irsbugs/pdp11-code/README.md

 A PDP11 Programming card may be obtained from: https://archive.org/details/bitsavers_decpdp11PDul75_1582192/page/n1/mode/2up

+The latest versions of *simh* may include (Readline)[https://en.wikipedia.org/wiki/GNU_Readline] If the version you have does not, then it is advantageous to download and invoke the *rlwrap* utility.

 ## Testing CSR Status and Looping

-One way to move data from a register to, say, the console terminal display is to test the CSR at address 177564 to see if its ready to receive a character.
-Loop until it is, and when it is, then move the character to the Console buffer at address 177566.
+One way to move data from a register to, say, the console terminal display is to test the CSR at address 177564 to see if the device ready to receive a character.
+Loop until it is, and when it is, then move the character to the console buffer at address 177566.
 For example run the file:

 * console-tstb-character